Dark-Gran/KarmaAppetite/README.md

 - Neuron = Items related to iterators
 - Karma Flower = ??
 - Bomb ("Cherrybomb alternative path") = Items found near iterators (time to hunt in 5P-UD)

-## "So how strong" - Frame of Reference (SOME SPOILERS)
+## "So how strong" - Frame of Reference (some spoilers!)

-The following section provides some description of Slugcat's Karma/Food/Stats scaling.
+The following section provides some description of Slugcat's Karma/Food/Stats scaling, a comparison to other Slugcats.

+**You may want to experiment and learn on Your own in game!**

 <details>
-  <summary>asd</summary>
-  todo
+  <summary>SPOILER</summary>
+  - All Slugcats now use quarter food points, and only the Monk gets full points from fruits (only the blue fruits).
+  - The appetite, based on _current_ Karma, ranges from half the Hunters to double.
+Something like that.
+  - The Slugcat no longer glows when it eats a neuron.
+Instead it gains glow on Karma 5, but only if it has at least 1 Food in its stomach.
+  - After reaching Karma 7, spear pull and crafting becomes free.
+  - Karma 10 doubles all stat bonuses.

+  **0 Food, Any Karma**: Slower than Monk and cannot properly throw a spear (body move must be executed in order to stuck it into anything, and the damage is low).
+  **Max Food, Karma 1**: +- Survivor
+  **Max Food, Karma 3**: Upgraded Survivor with some english on the spear.
+  **Max Food, Karma 5**: Hunter with multiplied damage on the spear.
+  **Max Food, Karma 10**: Dances with Martyr. (on Karma 10, all bonuses are doubled)
 </details>